I bought the HD25 Aluminium

 The control and speed is amazing and came very unexpected to me, as I heard the HD25-1-II's before, and they did not give me those qualities.
 When tones

 switch quickly, or when there are many sounds running through each other, this headphone is faster than my DT770 32 ohm which tends to sound slow in comparison.

-I did notice a significant increase in soundstage when switching from my Ipod 5.5 to my Galaxy Note 3.
-The Note 3 opened up this can to such a degree that most of the time I forget I am wearing an on-ear headphone.
+I did notice a significant increase in soundstage when switching from my Ipod 5.5 to my LG V40.
+The LG V40 opened up this can to such a degree that most of the time I forget I am wearing an on-ear headphone.
 It got rid of the congestion that was happening with the Ipod 5.5 pairing.

 The kicks are the star of the show though.
 These kick really hard, and are so perfect for DJ-ing and Hip Hop/Rap.
-On poorly mastered recordings or bad pairings(some Ipods/Iphones) they can get out of hand but that is not the fault of the headphone.
+On poorly mastered recordings or bad pairings(some Ipods/Iphones) they can get out of hand but that is not entirely the fault of the headphone.
 At higher volumes ofcourse the bass gets a bit muddy but it's never out of hand.

 The 100-300hz range add a lot of weight and body to the sound, but can get a tad bit overblown(too present) with certain recordings.

 On some recordings it really shows of the bass body.
 Bass-Head would love this can for sure.

 have an immense control, not missing a hint of detail.
 There are a lot of subtle nuances to be heard.
 Vocals are always positioned perfect within the track.

 Nothing and no one get's left behind.
 The mids are very organic, smooth, textured and weighty though.
 The slightly recessed higher mids in the 4khz region create this warmness though not too much detail is lost.